SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 }
 ```

 Hint: Trace the exceptions hierarchy.
-Be cautious witch exception is the main and which is the inheritor.
+Be cautious which exception is the parent and which is the child.

 [/slide]